saadmk11/changelog-ci/README.md

 * To use this Action on a `pull_request` event, The pull **request title** must match with the default `pull_request_title_regex` or the user-provided `pull_request_title_regex` from the config file.

-* To use this Action on a any other events, You must provide `release_version` as an input to the workflow.
+* To use this Action on any other events, You must provide `release_version` as an input to the workflow.
-It can be provided using `workflow_dispatch` events `input` option or release_version` input can be provided from other sources.
+It can be provided using `workflow_dispatch` events `input` option or from any other sources.

-**Basic Integration (for `pull_request` event):** To integrate `Changelog CI` with your repositories Actions, Put this step inside your `.github/workflows/workflow.yml` file:
+**Basic Integration (for `pull_request` event):** To integrate `Changelog CI` on your repositories, Put `.github/workflows/changelog-ci.yml` file in your repository with the following content:

 ```yaml
 name: Changelog CI